 Students transferring into UBC Engineering admitted after mid-June will be placed on a rolling basis.

 All students who have completed at least 27 credits of the BASc first-year curriculum by April 30th, and have a sessional average of 55% or higher from the Winter Session will be placed in a discipline-specific engineering program.
 Program placement is a competitive process; placement in your first-choice program is not guaranteed.

-Students who do not meet the eligibility criteria by the end of the Winter Session will likely remain in Year 1 and should refer to Academic Standing for further information.
-Students who are not eligible for 2nd Year Placement are strongly encouraged to meet with an ESS Academic Advisor for help with course planning.
+Students who do not meet the eligibility criteria by the end of the Winter Session will remain in Year 1 and should refer to Academic Standing for further information.
+Students who are not eligible for 2nd Year Placement are strongly encouraged to meet with an EAS Academic Advisor for help with course planning.

 Explore - Departments and Programs